CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 script BEFORE you start MailerQ you could possibly lose messages.

 The "rabbitmq-persistent" setting toggles whether messages published by MailerQ should be cached in main memory or on disk.
-With the default "0" setting, RabbitMQ keeps messages only in main memory and not on disk.
+With the default "false" setting, RabbitMQ keeps messages only in main memory and not on disk.
 This is much, much faster than storing the messages to disk.
 It does however bring a higher risk, because if RabbitMQ crashes, the messages will be lost.
-Turning on persistency will mean your messages are also saved on disk, and can survive a RabbitMQ crash.
+Turning on persistency will mean your messages are also saved to disk, and can survive a RabbitMQ crash.
 But at the same time it makes things much slower.
-We therefore recommend leaving the "rabbitmq-persistent" option off (set to "0").
+We therefore recommend leaving the "rabbitmq-persistent" option off (set to "false").